STORM SEASON PREPARATION

 Protect Your Property.
 If you need to make immediate repairs (ie. tarp on roof or boards on windows), take pictures before starting, and keep all receipts for your insurance company.

 Keep Receipts.
-If your home is uninhabitable due to storm damage and you must seek other lodging, keep all your receipts.
+If your home is uninhabitable due to storm damage and you must seek other lodgings, keep all your receipts.
 Most insurance policies reimburse for emergency lodging and food.

 ♦ If you lost power, check your refrigerator for food that may have been spoiled.
 Read your insurance policy to see if you have coverage for spoiled food.
 If you do, document your losses so you can get reimbursed.